wiseman/ar-drone-rest/README.md

 ar-drone-rest
 =============

-ar-drone-rest is a node.js REST server for controlling the AR.Drone 2.0.
+ar-drone-rest is a node.js REST (not really) server for controlling the AR.Drone 2.0.
 It is not well tested.

 Uses https://github.com/felixge/node-ar-drone to talk to the drone.